-Our simple and easy charoset recipe is perfect for Passover, or a sweet snack any other time of the year.
+Our simple and easy charoset recipe without wine is perfect for Passover, or a sweet snack any other time of the year.

 Charoset pronunciation: Kha-RHO-set